Time and Leave Reporting

-- Start the Routing.
+- Create the request.

-- Log into the web time system.
+- Log into MYUWF

 - Click on the Proxy Set Up link at the bottom/middle of the page.

 Note: Your proxies must also have Banner HR Security for your Home Orgn(s).

 Supervisors and Office Administrators may find the Information Navigator Report OHR000068, Pending/In Progress Leave Reports, helpful in tracking pending leave reports for their Home Orgn.